Lisa Graham Keegan: Professional background

+Governor Doug Ducey said of Arizona's educational successes as, "Arizona has always been very good on school choice....
+I stood on the shoulders of giants like Lisa Graham Keegan ....
+[We] have 525 schools of choice in Arizona, charter schools, [which are] public schools with private management.
+If you take those schools, that's the No. 1 state in the nation for accomplishment on math, reading, and science."

 Keegan served on Governor Jeb Bush's Restructuring Team for Florida Department of Education and on California Governor Arnold Schwarzenegger's Education Policy Transition Team.
 She was an education advisor to candidate George W. Bush and a member of the administration transition team, and one of two candidates interviewed by then President-elect George W. Bush to be Secretary of Education.

 In 2001, Keegan became the Chief Executive Officer of the Education Leaders Council (ELC), a non-profit, conservative education reform organization Keegan and other state school chiefs had founded in 1995.
 Under Keegan's leadership, ELC gained federal funding for its project, Following the Leaders, to implement the reform policies of the new federal education law.
 However, an investigation by the U.S. Department of Education initially suggested that ELC did not comply with federal regulations for the funds it was expending, and federal procurement standards.
 A final audit, however, showed that ELC's financial and administrative management had actually undercharged the Department of Education and outstanding grant funding was ultimately paid to the ELC and its spin-off organization, Following the Leaders by the Department of Education.
 Keegan's original three-year contract was extended to September 2004, after which she became an independent education and public policy consultant.